naninovel/docs/docs/guide/managed-text.md

 @print {Random(T_Greeting1,T_Greeting2,T_Greeting3)}
 ```

-Of course, the "Script" managed text document can be localized in the same way as the other documents; so when the user will select another locale, the text will automatically be referenced from the corresponding localized document.
+Of course, "Script" managed text document can be localized in the same way as the other documents; so when the user will select another locale, the text will automatically be referenced from the corresponding localized document.

 ## Localization